lucified/lucify-asylum-countries/README.md

 The build automatically creates a file called `embed-codes.html` alongside `index.html`.
 It contains embed codes for embedding the visualisation into other pages through an iFrame.

-Use embed codes from <http://www.lucify.com/embed/the-flow-towards-europe/embed-codes.html> to embed the visualisation via our Akamai-backed hosting.

 ## Data source

 [UNHCR monthly asylum applications](http://popstats.unhcr.org/en/asylum_seekers_monthly)